code4libyeg/openrefine_workshop_2016/README.md

 7. Questions + Comments (also can ask through out workshop)

 ## Tutorial Project
 Follow along with the tutorial project.
-You're also welcome to bring your own data & follow along working on that.
+You're also welcome to bring your own data & work on that.